cockroachlabs/movr-flask/README.md

     kubectl create -f ~/movr-flask/movr.yaml
     ~~~

-    (Do this for each cluster context!)
+    **Note:** You need to do this for each cluster context!

-1. Reserve s static IP address for the ingress.
+1. Reserve a static IP address for the ingress.

     ~~~ shell
     $ gcloud compute addresses create --global movr-ip
     ~~~

-1. Download [kubemci](https://github.com/GoogleCloudPlatform/k8s-multicluster-ingress) and make it executable.
+1. Download [`kubemci`](https://github.com/GoogleCloudPlatform/k8s-multicluster-ingress), and then make it executable.

     ~~~ shell
     $ chmod +x ~/kubemci
     ~~~

-1. Use kubemci to make the ingress.
+1. Use `kubemci` to make the ingress.

     ~~~ shell
     $ ~/kubemci create movr-mci \